This article may contain compensated links. For more information read our disclaimer here.

-The Cheese World museum has an extensive collection of farm machinery, household items and mementoes from the early 1900s.
+The Cheese World museum has an extensive collection of farm machinery, household items and mementos from the early 1900s.
 It’s a trip back in time that provides a glimpse of what life was like for hard-working farming families.

 In addition to the museum, there’s a lovely cafe serving breakfast, light lunches and snacks.
-Unsurprisingly, cheese platters and ploughman’s lunches are the house speciality.
+Unsurprisingly, cheese platters and plowman’s lunches are the house speciality.
 But it’s their famous creamy milkshakes that keeps people coming back.

 Allansford Cheese World is open 7 days a week.
 Weekdays 9-5, Weekends 10-4.
 Admission is free.
 You’ll find it at 5330 Great Ocean Road.